emrgnt-cmplxty/automata/automata/docs/core/agent/tool_field.rst

 ToolField
 =========

-``ToolField`` is an enumeration that represents the fields of a tool, which are part of the ``automata.core.agent.agent_enums`` module.
-This enum is used in the context of ``automata.core.agent.agent`` and other related classes and methods.
+``ToolField`` is an enumeration class that represents the fields of a tool in automata.core.agent.agent_enums.
+The fields represent properties of a tool such as its name, description, and the functions or coroutines it uses.

 Overview
 --------

-``ToolField`` is a simple enumeration that provides a way to identify the various fields of a tool.
-It is mainly used to help users navigate and work with the different properties of a tool when implementing agent-related features, like managing interactions between tools.
+``ToolField`` provides a simple and manageable way to reference important fields of a tool in the Automata ecosystem.
+It is primarily used for internal purposes within the core.agent package and related modules, facilitating ordered, readable, and easily iterable tool properties.

 Related Symbols
 ---------------

--  ``automata.core.symbol.symbol_types.Symbol``
--  ``automata.core.agent.agent.AutomataAgent``
 -  ``automata.core.base.tool.Tool``
+-  ``automata.core.base.base_tool.BaseTool``
+-  ``automata.core.agent.agent_enums.ResultField``
--  ``automata.core.agent.agent_enums.AgentField``
+-  ``automata.tests.unit.test_base_tool.MockTool``

 Example
 -------

-You generally won’t be working directly with ``ToolField`` in your implementation.
-However, in case you need to reference a tool field while working with agent-related classes or methods, you can do so as shown below:
+An example of using the ``ToolField`` enumeration to access the fields of a tool.

 .. code:: python

-   from enum import Enum
-   from automata.core.agent.agent_enums import ToolField
+   from automata.core.agent.agent_enums import ToolField from automata.core.base.tool import Tool

+   tool = Tool(name="ExampleTool", func=lambda x: "Example response", description="An example tool for demonstration purposes")

-   tool_field_example = ToolField.Name
+   name_field = ToolField.NAME
-   print(tool_field_example)
+   tool_name = getattr(tool, name_field.value)
+   print(tool_name)  # Output: ExampleTool

 Limitations
 -----------

-``ToolField`` is a basic enumeration with a limited scope and purpose.
-Its primary use is for internally organizing and referencing the fields of a tool.
-The enumeration itself does not provide any methods or additional functionality beyond identifying the fields.
+``ToolField`` has limited direct application outside of the internal usage in the core.agent package and related modules.
+It mainly serves to provide a cleaner reference for accessing tool properties and does not offer extended functionalities or customization options.

 Follow-up Questions:
 --------------------

--  Are there any other uses for ToolField besides internally organizing and referencing fields of a tool?
+-  Are there additional properties or attributes expected in a tool that need to be accounted for in the ``ToolField`` enumeration?

+**Note**: Mock objects mentioned in the context, such as ``MockTool``, are used for test purposes and can be replaced with actual underlying objects.